 Summary of the .lc Request

 Mnemonic: leader character

 Form of Request: .lcc

-Initial Value: •
+Initial Value:

-If No Argument: Removed - successive $\ $ as act like tabs
+If No Argument: Removed - successive \as act like tabs

 Explanation: The leader repetition character becomes c , or is removed.
 Successive leader requests (\as) act like tabs.

 Notes: E (see Table A-2)

-6.3. .fc - Set Field Characters

-A field is a more general mechanism for laying out material between tab stops.
+6.3. .fc - Set Field Characters A field is a more general mechanism for laying out material between tab stops.
 Hardly anyone ever needs to use fields, but the tbl preprocessor uses them for placing tabular material on the page.
 This section is a very short discussion on how to use fields.
 In general, when you want to lay out tabular material you should use tbl to do the job for you.
-Fields are a way of reducing the number of tab stops you have to set, and also have troff or nroff do some automatic work in parceling out padding space for you.
+Fields are a way of reducing the number of work in parceling out padding space for you.

 A field lives between the current position on the input line and the next tab stop.
 The start and end of the field are indicated by a field delimiter character. troff or nroff places the field on the line and pads out any excess space with spaces.
-You indicate where the padding actually goes by placing padding indicator character and the field delimiter character and the padding indicator character with the .fc (field characters) request.
+You indicate where the padding actually goes by placing padding indicator characters at various places in the field.
+You set the field delimiter character and the padding indicator character with the .fc (field characters) request.
 In the absence of any other information, troff or nroff has the field mechanism turned off entirely.
 The .fc request looks like: